Guest Student Registration

 Look through the list of general education transfer courses offered at Hawkeye.

-Search My Hawkeye for your courses and note the six digit course number.
+Search for Courses and Course Sections and note the six digit course number.

 If a course has a prerequisite we require you to provide proof that you have met the prerequisite.

 Guest students are held to the same prerequisite requirements as degree-seeking Hawkeye students.

 Some courses are reserved for Hawkeye students enrolled in a specific program of study.

 If this is the first time you've registered for classes at Hawkeye, complete the Guest Student Intent to Register.

 You will receive an email from Records and Registration once your Intent to Register has been processed.
 Please allow up to two business days for processing.

 Email Student Records and Registration and we will get back to you to register for classes.
 See the Registration Calendar for dates when class schedules are available and registration begins.

 All new registrations must be completed by the end of the business day on the Friday before the term begins.